Musixal/Backhaul/README.md

    ```
 * **Details**:

-   `channel_size`: Adjust for high traffic.
-Determines how many connections the server will handle concurrently.
+   `remote_addr`: The IPv4, IPv6, or domain address of the server to which the client connects.

+   `token`: An authentication token used to securely validate and authenticate the connection between the client and server within the tunnel.

+   `channel_size`: The queue size for forwarding packets from server to the client.
+If the limit is exceeded, packets will be dropped.

-   `connection_pool`: Set the number of pre-established connections for better throughput.
+   `connection_pool`: Set the number of pre-established connections for better latency.

+   `nodelay`: Refers to a TCP socket option (TCP_NODELAY) that improve the latency but decrease the bandwidth

 #### TCP Multiplexing Configuration
 * **Server**: